Published: March 19, 2019 | Last Updated: November 8, 2024

 You may have noticed that I’ve left out one key role: The producer.

 No, not the executive producer.
 That’s Hollywood lingo for the guy with the cash who funds a film.
-Being that yours is an indie film, and a short film at that, you won’t be needing to worry about executive producers getting involved just yet.
+Since yours is an indie and short film, you won’t need to worry about executive producers getting involved.

-I’m talking about the standard producer—the logistical wizard of your film, the person who tackles all the non-creative responsibilities involved.
+I’m talking about the standard producer—the logistical wizard of your film, who tackles all the non-creative responsibilities involved.

 Unfortunately, even this is give-or-take with indie filmmaking, especially shorts.
 Likely as not, being the writer and director of a short film also makes you the de facto producer.

-Casting sessions, rehearsals, location scouts, fundraising, equipment rentals, call sheets.
-In short, all the logistics will fall to you.
+This includes casting sessions, rehearsals, location scouting, fundraising, equipment rentals, and call sheets.
+In short, you will handle all the logistics.

-If you’re lucky enough to know or can find someone who calls themselves a producer and specializes in the logistical quagmire of filmmaking, then lock them down for your project, because a better Atlas you won’t find to hold up the world of your production.
+If you’re lucky enough to know or can find someone who calls themselves a producer specializing in the logistical quagmire of filmmaking, lock them down for your project because a better Atlas you won’t find to hold up the world of your production.

 With your crew nailed down, it’s time to look to the cast.